-A large number of voluntary, community and faith groups in the borough provide informal learning opportunities and some provide or host formal learning courses for their communities, working in partnership with local colleges and the Council's learning team.
-Case study May Sweeney a volunteer adult and community with the Senior's Luncheon Club in Stourbridge, which once a week provides healthy meals for older people at the parish centre of Our Lady at All Saints Church, has seen first hand that volunteering has no age barriers.
+A large number of voluntary, community and faith groups in the borough provide informal learning opportunities and some provide or host formal learning courses for their communities, working in partnership with local colleges and the Council's adult and community learning team.

+May Sweeney a volunteer with the Senior's Luncheon Club in Stourbridge, which once a week provides healthy meals for older people at the parish centre of Our Lady at All Saints Church, has seen first hand that volunteering has no age barriers.